hashicorp/consul/website/source/docs/agent/encryption.html.markdown

 controlled by the `verify_incoming` and `verify_outgoing` [options](/docs/agent/options.html), respectively.

 If `verify_outgoing` is set, agents verify the authenticity of Consul for outgoing connections.
-Server nodes must present a certificate signed by the `ca_file` setting that must be present all agents.
+Server nodes must present a certificate signed by the `ca_file` setting that in turn must be present on all agents.
 All server nodes must have an appropriate key pair set using `cert_file` and `key_file`.

 If `verify_incoming` is set, then the servers verify the authenticity of all incoming connections.
 Servers will also disallow any non-TLS connections.
 All clients must have